 - Mediate or advocate on behalf of a client.

-- practices, and procedures.
+- Consult with providers about policies, practices, and procedures.

+- Gather and analyze information.

 - Conduct reviews and/or investigations.

+- Review Deaths and Serious Injuries

+- Examine records.

+- Examine records.

+- Make site visits.

-- Make recommendations, issue reports, and
+- Make recommendations, issue reports, and monitor results.